 Keep in mind that your barrier should not unreasonably block sightlines for drivers.
 Anyone operating a vehicle should be able to properly see their surroundings while driving around or near your work site.
 To preserve sightlines, avoid hoarding or privacy screen on corners or along driveways.

 Having a breach-deterrent safety fence will not only keep your site secure, it will keep the public safe.
 Systems that a pedestrian can easily climb are a safety hazard for more than one reason.
 Those climbing can fall into the site or into live traffic.
 If they manage to scale the barrier and gain access to your site, they’ll be exposed to all of the dangers of an active construction zone.
 Especially worrying is this recent trend of people scaling construction cranes.
 Do your due diligence and install a containment system that is breach-deterrent to prevent unauthorized access to your site.

-The stability of your roadside barrier is key to protecting public safety.
+The stability of your roadside barriers is key to protecting public safety.
 Employ a system that can be reinforced for additional stability if required.
 Ideally, look for an engineered system that has been tested and proved to resist wind loads.
 Especially if this is a long-term project spanning multiple seasons, make sure the barriers you have can withstand weather conditions.

 Your system should be easy to set up and take down as needed.
 If you are working on a large-scale project, it may be necessary to move the barriers from time to time as your requirements change.
 Installing a barrier system that is easy to move or adjust as needed will save you time and money.

 For traffic mitigation and safety during roadside construction, look for a comprehensive system that takes all of the above into consideration.
 Taking the time to account for the safety, visibility, stability and flexibility of the barrier will ensure you pick the best solution for your site.

 We’re here to answer any questions you may have.